-Farmcare, the UK’s leading rural business, is partnering with Buglife and Natural England to work on a three year joint project that aims to improve the quantity and quality of insect pollinator habitats across Kent and Sussex.
+Farmcare, the UK’s leading rural business, is partnering with Buglife and Natural England to work on a three-year joint project that aims to improve the quantity and quality of insect pollinator habitats across Kent and Sussex.

 The partnership will see Farmcare receiving bespoke advice to build on current methods for improving insect pollinator populations.
 The rural business’ Highland Court Estate, which spans five fruit farms within a 12 mile radius in Kent, will be central to the project.
 Other Farmcare farms will also receive beneficial advice, whether in the form of a training event or online webinar to boost knowledge on pollinators and improving their habitats.

-84% of EU crops benefit from insect pollination, so in addition to its environmental benefits, encouraging the right insects onto farms could increase the percentage of crop pollination and consequently yields.
+84% of EU crops benefit from insect pollination, so in addition to its environmental benefits, encouraging the right insects onto farms could increase the percentage of crop pollination and, consequently, yields.

 Farmcare will be hosting training events to share learnings and knowledge with other farmers and landowners in the area.
-The Farmcare team will also promote the project through platforms like Twitter so that other farmers can gain from the advice from the project.
+The Farmcare team will also promote the project through platforms like Twitter so that other farmers can gain advice from the project.

 Katrina Swatton, Business Change Officer at Farmcare, said: ‘’We’re delighted to get behind this important project as the Farmcare team see ourselves as the custodians of the land we farm.
 Insect pollinators do a crucial job on farms and we’re keen to ensure that we support the quality of their habitats.’’